WWE Extreme Rules lineup: Swamp Fight, An Eye For An Eye match, Bar Fight, four title matches - Pro Wrestling Dot Net

 -Jeff Hardy vs. Sheamus in a Bar Fight.

-Powell’s POV: WWE did not announce any additional matches on Raw.
-The storyline is that Ziggler will wait until Sunday to select the stipulation of the WWE Championship match.
-I assume they will announce a Kickoff Show match at some point this week.
+Powell’s POV: Ziggler will wait until Sunday to select the stipulation of the WWE Championship match.
 WWE is (obsessively) billing the event using “The Horror Show” slogan.
-Join me for live coverage of Extreme Rules on Sunday beginning with the Kickoff Show.
+Join me for live coverage of Extreme Rules on Sunday beginning with the Kickoff Show at 5CT/6ET.
 The main card begins at 6CT/7ET.
 Dot Net Members will hear an audio review co-hosted by Jake Barnett and I on Sunday night.
+ProWrestling.net Live will return on Monday at 3CT/4ET with Will Pruett and I taking your calls at PWAudio.net.

 The Best of The Boom features Tony Schiavone joining Jason Powell in this May 30, 2018 discussion in which he looks back on when he went to Ric Flair's house for his first pro wrestling assignment, his year with WWE, his one appearance for TNA Impact Wrestling, and more...